Submissions are now open for the next cycle. Applications Due: March 4, 2024

 Submit complete applications to the SFPE Foundation through this form.

-Please contact the SFPE Foundation's Director at email@example.com with any questions.
+Please contact the SFPE Foundation's Research Manager, Amanda Tarbet, at email@example.com with any questions.

 It is expected that the results of the research will result in the publication of a peer-reviewed research paper and that the results will be presented at an appropriate forum.
 The paper will additionally be hosted on the SFPE Foundation website for archival purposes.

 Amy Kurr (PhD Student, University of Tennesse - Knoxville) was awarded a student research grant for her project, "Fire Properties of Thermally Aged XLPE Cable Insulation."
 Amy's research project seeks to assess the fire properties of cross-linked polyethylene (XLPE) insulation in cables under different time-temperature scenarios, focusing on specific heat release rate, heat release capacity, heat of combustion, ignition temperature, and smoke concentration.
 The goal is to understand how thermal aging affects the insulation's fire properties, thereby improving cable reliability and reducing catastrophic failures in the transportation and energy sectors.

 Joshua Madden (PhD Student, The University of Queensland) was awarded a student research grant for his project, "Phenomena Governing the Fire Dynamics in Open-Plan Timber Compartments."
 His proposed research project aims to develop engineering models for open-plan timber compartments in mass timber buildings, addressing the unique fire safety challenges they present compared to traditional concrete or steel structures.
 The project will investigate the ignition, flame spread, and self-extinction behaviors of timber ceilings under varying conditions, aiming to integrate these findings into a comprehensive fire safety strategy for mass timber buildings.